Allencaidota/ContosoUniversity/README.md

 3. add using System.Data.Entity.Infrastructure; to controller and change all the chatch to our "RetryLimitExceededException" such that : catch (RetryLimitExceededException /* dex */) {
                                     //Log the error (uncomment dex variable name and add a line here to write a log.
                                     ModelState.AddModelError("", "Unable to save changes.
 Try again, and if the problem persists see your system administrator.");
                         }

+8/15/2021
+Create a logging interface and class
+1. create the logger interface call "ILogger" which has such information, warning, error, and traceApi function
+2. impelement the interface in the Logger.cs.
+The implementation uses System.Diagnostics to do the tracing.

+Create interceptor classes
+1.create the classes that the Entity Framework will call into every time it is going to send a query to the database, one to simulate transient errors and one to do logging.
+2. using DbCommandInterceptor and overrides its method for the SchoolInterceptorLogging.cs
+3. For successful queries or commands, this code writes an Information log with latency information.
+For exceptions, it creates an Error log.
+4. For search box we also need one a interceptor class that will generate dummy transient errors when you enter "Throw".
+5. it only overrides the ReaderExecuting method, which is called for queries that can return multiple rows of data.
+6. finally, add         DbInterception.Add(new SchoolInterceptorTransientErrors());
+                         DbInterception.Add(new SchoolInterceptorLogging());
+            to application_start();